Picktan Capital - FCA Warning (2026) & How to Recover Your Funds

 • Cut contact with the platform

-• Contact your bank to report the fraud
+• Contact your bank to and tell them what has happened

 • Gather all evidence, including emails and transaction records

-• Report the fraud to the UK reporting service, Report Fraud
+• Report the potential fraud to the UK reporting service, Report Fraud

 • Contact Refundee to explore your recovery options